Antaine/MobileProject/DeveloperDiary.md

 Talked with Designer about swapping the timer with a distance counter for better gameflow.
 Need to add Game over screen, improved collisions and more tiles.

+Updated Menu with Ink Fonts.
+Added Pause Menu.
+Talked with designer about adding a quit to menu button.
+Need to add ink to follow player.
+Improve collisions that slow the player and death from ink.
+Need to add more tiles nad extra levels.
+Multiplayer add ghost, talk to designer about the scope of multiplayer being too big if other projects get in the way